-The establishment has an experienced team, which is fully engaged and committed to delivering a high quality service.
-The DI communicates effectively with mortuary staff, primarily through the Mortuary Manager (Person Designated).
+The establishment has an experienced and motivated APT team with a recently appointed Chief APT.
+All staff working under the licence are fully engaged and committed to delivering a high quality service.
+The DI communicates effectively with mortuary staff, primarily through the Service Manager (Cellular Pathology), Quality Manager (Research & Governance) and Chief APT.